Jewel Rana

-Mohammad Jewel Rana (জুয়েল রানা; born 25 December 1995) is a Bangladeshi footballer who plays as a right winger for Bangladesh Premier League club Abahani Limited Dhaka.
+Jewel Rana (জুয়েল রানা; born 25 December 1995) is a Bangladeshi professional footballer who plays as a right winger for Bangladesh Premier League club Mohammedan SC and has also played for and the Bangladesh national team.

 Club career

 Brothers Union

 Rana started his professional career in 2013 when he signed a contract with Brothers Union.
 He came into the limelight in the 2013 Super Cup when he scored three goals and became joint top scorer with Sheikh Russel KC's Jahid Hasan Ameli and Dhaka Mohammedan's Wahed Ahmed.
 He received The Rising Star award there.

-Dhaka Mohammedan
+Mohammedan SC

 At the end of the 2013–14 season, he earned a contract from Dhaka Mohammedan for the next season.

-2014–15 season was also very successful for Rana.
+The 2014–15 season was also very successful for Rana.
 He scored seven goals for Black and Whites and became the second top scorer in the local merit list of the 2014–15 Bangladesh Premier League.

 Sheikh Jamal Dhanmondi Club

 Rana made his AFC Cup (continental club tournament) debut as a loaned player for Sheikh Jamal Dhanmondi Club against Tampines Rovers on 26 April 2016.
 He played an important role for the team where his team won the match by 3–2 goals.
 He also received the Player of the Match award in that match.